atrauzzi/protoculture-dotnet-postgres/README.md

 ## Meta

 This project was started in January of 2022.

+### Purpose

+The first use case for this project is as an easy zero-ops solution for integration testing in .NET projects.

-My hope is that it can evolve into a 1st class option for all .NET developers who want to embed postgres in their applications.
+My hope is that it can grow into a 1st class option for any .NET developers looking to embed postgres in their applications.

 ### How does it work?